 You must be an active member to join.
-Speak to any student senate member or adviser Deb Allen for more information.
+Speak to any student senate member or adviser Angela Shevchuk for more information.

 We are also open to any and all event ideas that you may come up with or want to be involved with by helping us organize and host them.

 During the 2019 Minnesota legislative session, students championed The Hunger Free Campus Act into state law.
 This law recognizes colleges in Minnesota thatare actively working to reduce food insecurity.